Milan: Airports

+Lastly, Bresso Airfield is a general aviation airport, operated by Aero Club Milano.
+Since 1960 the airport mostly serves as a general aviation airfield for flying club activity, touristic flights and air taxi.
+It also hosts a base of the state helicopter emergency service Elisoccorso.

 Cycling

 The bicycle is becoming an increasingly important mode of transportation in Milan.
 Since 2008, the implementation of a city-wide network of bike paths has been initiated, to fight congestion and air pollution.
-During the COVID pandemic in 2019, 35 km of bike lanes have been realized on short notice, to relieve pressure on the subway occupation.
-The bike sharing systems BikeMi has been deployed in almost all the city and enjoys increasing popularity.
-Stationless commercial bike and scooter sharing systems are widely available.
+During the COVID pandemic in 2019, 35 km of bike lanes were realized on short notice, to relieve pressure on the subway occupation.

+The bike sharing system BikeMi operates throughout most of the city and has become increasingly popular.
+In addition, several commercial dockless bicycle and scooter sharing services are widely available.